misterdjules/node-fast/README.md

 there's a socket error or a protocol error.
 Consumers need not proactively abort requests that fail due to a socket error.

+Keep in mind that with any distributed system, failure of an RPC request due to a socket error, protocol error, network failure, or timeout does not mean that the RPC did not complete successfully or even that it is not still running.
+The server may have successfully completed the request, or failed it for a different reason, or may still be running it when a network error occurs.
+Consumers must keep this in mind in designing RPC protocols and responses to failure.

 As with other Node streams, the request stream will emit exactly one `end` or `error` event, after which no other events will be emitted.